constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 My first aim is to increase the query completeness;
 For that purpose I will try to divide the search space among peers in a P2P network.
-It has to be considered first that the topology of the domain cannot so we cannot divide the search space a priori.
+It has to be considered first that the topology of the domain is not known, so we cannot divide the search space a priori.
 Below I present three strategies to divide the domain and process the query.